UPPS 04.04.04 - Affirmative Action Program

 Work Force Analysis – a statistical analysis of the numbers and percentages of all employees by race, ethnicity, sex, or disability by EEO job category and level.

 to detail Texas State University’s policy of equal opportunity and non-discrimination in the provision of employment, education, and other services to the public; and

-to establish the procedures and responsibilities for implementing the Affirmative Action/Recruitment Plan at Texas State.
+to establish the procedures and responsibilities for implementing the Affirmative Action Program at Texas State.

 Each administrative officer and department head shares in the responsibility to achieve affirmative action and diversity goals for the university.

 In addition to this policy, the following university policies apply to affirmative action and the EEO Program at Texas State: